mardiros/blacksmith/docs/source/user/glossary.rst

       is a critical service that must be highly available.

    version
-      Sometime, service are versioned, so you can declare the version as a separate parameter for readability.
+      Sometime, services are versioned, the version can be declared as a separate parameter for readability.
-      The version may be None in case service does not expose a version number.
+      The version is None in case service does not expose a version number.

    resource
       A resource is a json document that is accessible and manipulable using